yue-dongchen/LibreBitexts/Authors/Jules Verne/Vingt mille lieues sous les mers/Vingt mille lieues sous les mers.fr-en.typ

 ]

 #rect[
-	This PDF is a work of the LibreBitext project.
+	This PDF is a work of the LibreBitexts project.
 You are free to download, redistribute and use it in any manner, pursuant to the terms of the Creative Commons Attribution-NonCommercial 4.0 licence.
 ]